The 5 phases of project management

 March 23, 2023

-Managing a project is like conducting an orchestra.
-To achieve a beautiful symphony and reach your objectives, you need rigor and precise planning.
+Managing a project is like guiding an orchestra.
+To obtain a beautiful symphony and achieve its objectives, rigor and precise planning are required.

 Project management is presented as a multi-step organization, and rightly so: managing a project is indeed a delicate task.
 Breaking it down into several steps makes it easier to organize, and ensures that no detail is overlooked.